Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in Saudi Arabia

 The current understanding of the MERS-CoV is that it entered the human population through direct or indirect contact with infected camels or camel-related products, such as raw camel milk.

-MERS-CoV can spread from person to person when there is close contact, such as caring for an infected person without appropriate infection prevention and control equipment.
+MERS-CoV does not spread easily from person to person, but it can occur when there is close contact, such as when caring for an infected person without appropriate infection prevention and control equipment.

 Your risk of severe disease may be higher if you have a weakened immune system.
 This may be the case for: